 Politics: Legislative representative, campaign manager, or policy watch organizer

-Are you considering a career in law?
+Many different kinds of law degrees exist that you can choose from depending on the career path you want to take as a lawyer or someone interested in law.
 Build a foundation in the terminology, concepts, and tools you'll need to succeed in law school and your career with A Law Student's Toolkit from Yale.

 If you haven't yet earned your bachelor's degree, learn more about getting from a top university on Coursera.